 If you have ideas for these or other events, we want to hear from you!
 You can reach the PA connections team (Billy and Pamela) at firstname.lastname@example.org or post to our new discussion forums.

-Next Planning and Networking Meeting February 8, 2018
+Information for our Next Planning and Networking Meeting can be found here.

 PA Connections monthly organizational meetings serve to create: a unified vision of the group’s goals, an implementation plan, and a plan for how we will measure success.
 If you are interested in helping chart the future of this group, please contact us at email@example.com.

 The Registry is LIVE!

 The PA Connections Registry is now live!
 The Registry is for people who would like to connect with others for informational interviews, career advice, and mentoring.
 (Only those who have signed up will have access to others in the Registry.)
 If you are interested in participating in the registry, email PA Connections at firstname.lastname@example.org.